elasticpath/elasticpath-dev/guides/Products/data-in.md

 ## Getting Data In: An Overview

-Below is an overview of the steps you can follow to get data into Product Experience Manager.
+Below is an overview of the steps you can follow to get data in to Product Experience Manager.

 1. Create a comma separated values file that contains the products to import.
 2. Import your products using Product Import API.